120 or 240 Liter Trash Bin? How to Find the Right Size

 Kundenfoto: graue Alubert Mülltonnenbox neben Zaun mit geöffnetem Deckel und blauer 240-Liter-Tonne

-In short: 120 liters is usually enough for 1 to 2 people or with biweekly collection and low residual waste volume.
-240 liters is the standard size for families of three or more, for the organic waste bin in larger households, and everywhere collection happens only every four weeks.
+In short: 120 liters is usually enough for 1 to 2 people or for biweekly collection with low residual waste volume.
+240 liters is the standard size for families of three or more, for the organic waste bin in larger households, and wherever collection happens only every four weeks.
 Those living in Germany calculate with about 187 kg of household waste per person per year (Destatis, 2025).
-That is the only number that really matters for size choice.
+That is the only number that really matters for size selection.

 Customer photo: BIO Stefan Dagobert garbage bin box 4 boxes Anthracite with wooden front, freestanding between bushes in front of house facade